This story was originally published for Pearl Harbor's 80th Anniversary in 2021

 Dec.
-7, of course, is a day that will live in infamy, with Tuesday marking 80 years since the Japanese attack on U.S. forces at Pearl Harbor.
+7 is a day that will live in infamy for being the day the Japanese attacked U.S. forces at Pearl Harbor in 1941.

 Hundreds of Japanese planes attacked the naval shipyard in Hawaii, killing 2,403 Americans and wounding more than 1,100 others.
 Twenty-one ships were sunk or damaged during the attack, including the USS Arizona, on which 1,100 crewmen died.